 - Remove masking materials.

 - Check for overspray on paint.
-Remove overspray with prewax cleaner or polish.
+Remove any overspray with prewax cleaner or polish.

 How-to Apply Vinyl Convertible Top Protectant